Introduction to Intello

 The Science of INTELLO

 Similar to natural materials like wood, INTELLO changes its vapor permeability in response to the relative humidity of the surrounding air.
 The membrane becomes more vapor open when exposed to higher relative humidities and more vapor closed in drier conditions.
-The engineered membrane achieves a range of permeability and safety not possible with other vapor-retarders, -barriers or other materials.
+The engineered membrane achieves a range of permeability and safety not possible with other (smart or variable) vapor-retarders, vapor-barriers or other airtight materials.

 In winter, when the cold temperatures prevent much moisture from being held in the air, the membrane reduces its permeability to <0.13 perms.
-This prevents any moisture from the warmer, more humid indoor air from entering the wall assembly.
+This prevents any moisture from the warmer, more humid indoor air from entering the wall or roof assembly.
+This means the "dew-point" remains on the inside of the INTELLO and condensation is prevented.
 In summer, the warm outdoor air carries a lot of moisture, raising the relative humidity on all sides of the membrane.
 The membrane increases its permeability to >13 perms to allow moisture from the warmer, more humid air inside the wall cavity to move into the interior of the building.
 This prevents any condensation on the inside of the walls.
 The increase in permeability is triggered when the air moisture content rises above dangerous thresholds of approximately 70-80%.

 |Chart of Average Humidities: This chart illustrates the average humidity ranges in winter and summer around the membrane.||Comparing the left hand chart on average humidities to the right hand chart showing the vapor permeability curve, we can see how INTELLO reacts as humidity reaches dangerous levels - opening up radically to allow drying inward.|